-As at 31 December 2016 Corticeira Amorim held no treasury shares at 31 December 2015 and it did not engage in transactions during 2017, reason why as at 31 of December 2017 the company did not own treasury shares.
+As at 31 December 2017 Corticeira Amorim held no treasury shares at 31 December 2015 and it did not engage in transactions during 2018, reason why as at 31 of December 2018 the company did not own treasury shares.

-4. The disclosure of important agreements to which the company is a party and that come into effect, amend or terminated in cases such as a change in the control of the company after a takeover bid, and the respective effects, except where due to their nature, would be seriously detrimental to the company; this exception does not apply where the company is specifically required to disclose said information pursuant to other legal requirements (Article 245-A/1/j).
+4. The disclosures of important agreements to which the company is a party and that come into effect, amend or terminated in cases such as a change in the control of the company after a takeover bid, and the respective effects, except where due to their nature, would be seriously detrimental to the company; this exception does not apply where the company is specifically required to disclose said information pursuant to other legal requirements (Article 245-A/1/j).

-At 31 December 2017 there were loan agreements entered into between Corticeira Amorim and several banking institutions containing clauses requiring the maintenance of Corticeira Amorim's controlling interest in contracts regarding loans totalling thirty-five million euros (31-12-2016: forty-three million euros).
+The company has not entered into any agreements as described in this paragraph except for the normal "change of ownership" clauses included in certain loan agreements entered into during the normal course of operations.
+At 31 December 2018 there were covenants requiring the maintenance of Corticeira Amorim's controlling interest in contracts regarding loans totalling fourty-five million euros (31-12-2017: thirty-five million euros).
 In the case of change of shareholder control, the contracts provide the possibility - but not the obligation - of early repayment of the amounts loaned.